28 April 2025

 There are lot of martial art dojos / schools / organizations which mixing techniques from various unfitting fighting styles into their training nowadays.
 For examples:

-- Mixing and teaching Sambo throws and Muay Thai strikes all at once in one training day.
+- Teaching Sambo throws and Boxing strikes all at once in one training day forcefully.

-- Mixing and teaching Karate Kata dances and kickboxing strikes all at once in one training day.
+- Teaching Karate Kata dances and Kajukenbo strikes all at once in one training day forcefully.

-- Mixing and teaching Jujutsu submissions and Karate strikes all at once in one training day.
+- Teaching Brazilian Jujutsu submissions, Judo throws and Karate strikes all at once in one training day forcefully.

-- Mixing and teaching Aikido throws, Collegiate Wrestling pins and Taekwondo strikes all at once in one training day.
+- Teaching Aikido throws, Collegiate Wrestling pins and Taekkyon strikes all at once in one training day forcefully.

-- Mixing and teaching Pencak Silat dances, Wrestling throws and Jeet Kune Do strikes all at once in one training day.
+- Teaching Pencak Silat dances, Wrestling throws and Kungfu strikes all at once in one training day forcefully.

 Well, i will not mention the name of those bad dojos one by one here (too tiring because the are too much nowadays), but you can recognize it by watching how they training at the dojo.